CMASCenter/pcluster-cmaq/docs/user_guide/run-cmaq-benchmark-pcluster.md

 ### edit run script to use
 SBATCH --exclusive

+### Edit the yaml file to use DisableSimultaneousMultithreading: true

 ### Confirm that there are only 36 cpus available to the slurm scheduler